 - The book can also be bought on Amazon.

 - Do you have a Church Bookstall?
 Copies available on a favourable sale or return arrangement to help raise funds for your church – please contact Richard for details.

-- Click here for a PDF download and suggestions for group discussion.
+- Click here for suggestions for group discussion.